U.N. aims to feed 500,000 Syrians soon

 John Ging, a senior U.N. humanitarian official, said last Friday that the United Nations hoped to get permission from the Syrian government in the coming days to launch a major aid operation to help at least one million people affected by the country's violence.

-Syria has recognised there are "serious humanitarian needs" and that action is needed, but logistical issues and visas for aid workers are still being discussed, he said at the time.
+Syria has recognized there are "serious humanitarian needs" and that action is needed, but logistical issues and visas for aid workers are still being discussed, he said at the time.

 More than 9,000 people have died in 13 months of fighting sparked by a popular uprising against President Bashar al-Assad.